PSHE Matrix

 Please see our PSHE/SRE policy

-Our You, Me and PSHE Scheme lessons enable our children to become healthy, independent and responsible members of our society.
-It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up in Mill Hill and the local area.
+We know there is a proven link between pupils' health and wellbeing, and their academic progress.
+Crucial skills and positive attitudes developed through comprehensive Personal, Social, Health and Economic education are critical to ensuring children are effective learners.
+The curriculum aims to help learners understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up in Mill Hill and the local area.

 The topics included are: